 Unfortunately, no. The University limits guest account pass usage in the Libraries to Bracken Library.
 You may obtain a computer access card at Bracken Library.
 However, wireless access via the bsuguest network does not require a username and password but your available resources will be limited (eg bsuguest network does not allow laptop printing).

 You have DVDs here.
 Can I book them?

 Yes, we do allow booking of our videos.
-The request is taken and entered here but processed in the Educational Resources Collections due to their expanded access to software modules that allow booking.
+The request is taken and entered here but processed in the Educational Technology & Resources Collections due to their expanded access to software modules that allow booking.

 Do you have textbooks?